The Best Vinyl Plank Flooring for Your Home in 2024

 Q. Can I steam-clean my vinyl plank flooring?

 Steam can eventually penetrate between the planks and get beneath the surface, possibly weakening the glue and causing swelling or warping.
-Generally, you should use a vacuum or a flat mop that is moist, rather than soaked with water, but always follow the manufacturer’s instructions for cleaning.
+Generally, use a vacuum or a flat mop that is moist, rather than soaked with water, but always follow the manufacturer’s instructions for cleaning.